microsoft/semantic-kernel/README.md

 If you're interested in seeing a full end-to-end example of how to use Semantic Kernel, check out our [Chat Copilot](https://github.com/microsoft/chat-copilot) reference application.
 Chat Copilot is a chatbot that demonstrates the power of Semantic Kernel.
-By combining plugins, planners, and persons, we demonstrate how you can build a chatbot that can maintain long-running conversations with users while also leveraging plugins to integrate with other services.
+By combining plugins, planners, and personas, we demonstrate how you can build a chatbot that can maintain long-running conversations with users while also leveraging plugins to integrate with other services.